Quentin-H/bioNet3D-MDV/README.md

 using https://github.com/yasirkula/UnitySimpleFileBrowser

-using Unity
+using XASOSOFTWARE Easy Color & Gradient Picker

+using Star by Ali Coşkun from the Noun Project (Sprite)

 using iGraph

 using Python

-using C#

-using Mono

-using .NET
+using C# / Mono / .NET / Unity

 using FlyCam (Writen by Windexglow 11-13-10.
 Use it, edit it, steal it I don't care.
     Converted to C# 27-02-13 - no credit wanted.